-Athletes are required to attend all team practices, games, and other activities associated with being a member of a team, unless excused by the coach.
-The athlete has responsibility to personally contact the coach or athletic director if it becomes necessary to miss a scheduled event.
+Athletes are required to attend all team practices, games, and other activities associated with being a member of a team unless excused by the coach.
+The athlete is responsible for contacting the coach or athletic director if necessary to miss a scheduled event.